google/uribeacon/specification/ConfigService.md

 |  Type | uint128 |
 |  Lock State | Will be unlocked after successful write.|

-If the beacon is unlocked then the write will return success regardless of the contents of the parameter.
-An unlock attempt with an valid length incorrect key should return [Insufficient Authorization](#13-error-codes).
-An unlock attempt with an invalid length key should return [Invalid length](#13-error-codes).
+**Error Codes**
+* [Insufficient Authorization](#13-error-codes) for an unlock attempt with an valid length incorrect key when the beacon is locked.
+* [Invalid length](#13-error-codes) for an unlock attempt with an invalid length whether the beacon is locked or not.
+* Success for an unlock attempt with a valid length key when the beacon is unlocked

 ### 3.4 Uri Data